Skip to content

 B -->|formatted answer| A

-The server acts as a bridge: your AI client sends tool calls over the MCP protocol, the server translates them into GitLab REST API requests, and returns the results in both structured JSON (for the AI) and formatted Markdown (for you).
+The server acts as a bridge: your AI client sends tool calls over the MCP protocol, the server translates them into GitLab REST API v4 or GraphQL requests, and returns the results in both structured JSON (for the AI) and formatted Markdown (for you).

 GitLab MCP Server works with any MCP-compatible client: